Glossary term

 Where Readers Usually Encounter It

 Most readers will encounter the law through specific tax topics rather than through the full statutory text.
-They may see it referenced when checking standard deduction amounts, child-related tax rules, worker deductions, HSA treatment, `Trump Accounts`, or clean-energy credits.
-In many cases, the practical change shows up first and the law's name comes second.
+They may see it referenced when checking standard deduction amounts, child-related tax rules, worker deductions, HSA treatment, Trump Accounts, clean-energy credits, car purchases, or IRS forms such as the new Schedule 1-A for certain OBBBA deductions.

 The Bottom Line